210517-Enterprise/demos/week1/qc-questions.md

   * BeforeClass, AfterClass, Before, After, Test, Ignore
 * Give an example of a test case?
   * Adding two numbers, check that the method returns the sum

+## IO / Serialization
+* How do you serialize / deserialize an object in Java?
+  * Step 1: An object is marked serializable by implementing the `java.io.Serializable` interface, which signifies to the underlying API that the object can be flattened into bytes and subsequently inflated in the future.
+  * Step 2: The next step is to actually persist the object.
+That is done with the `java.io.ObjectOutputStream` class.
+That class is a filter stream--it is wrapped around a lower-level byte stream (called a node stream) to handle the serialization protocol for us.
+Node streams can be used to write to file systems or even across sockets.
+That means we could easily transfer a flattened object across a network wire and have it be rebuilt on the other side!
+  * To restore the object back, you use `ObjectInputStream.readObject()` method call.
+The method call reads in the raw bytes that we previously persisted and creates a live object that is an exact replica of the original.
+Because `readObject()` can read any serializable object, a cast to the correct type is required.
+With that in mind, the class file must be accessible from the system in which the restoration occurs.
+In other words, the object's class file and methods are not saved; only the object's state is saved.